-- · roles and responsibilities in emergency preparedness - powers of a local authority - · how to declare/rescind a local emergency and - provides background information on emergency management for members of the local authority. - Role and responsibilities of the Mayor and Council during an emergency.
+- roles and responsibilities in emergency preparedness - powers of a local authority - how to declare/rescind a local emergency and - provides background information on emergency management for members of the local authority. - Role and responsibilities of the local authority during an emergency.

-Resort Village of Elk Ridge Mayor and Council members.
+Resort Village of Elk Ridge Local Authority Members.

-A current list of Mayor and Council members and their and contact information is provided in Appendix E
+A current list of local authority members and contact information is provided in Appendix A

-Primary Role of the Mayor and Council in an Emergency Event
+Primary Role of the Local Authority in an Emergency Event

-In an emergency, the Mayor and Council's primary role is to direct and control the municipal emergency response, ensuring the protection of property, health, safety, and welfare of the public by implementing the emergency plan and taking necessary actions.
+In an emergency, the municipal local authority's primary role is to direct and control the municipal emergency response, ensuring the protection of property, health, safety, and welfare of the public by implementing the emergency plan and taking necessary actions.

-- the Mayor and Council will take direction from Incident Command and their EOC to coordinate all emergency operations within the municipality, authorize expenditures, make decisions about implementing evacuation procedures, and coordinate with other levels of government and emergency services.
+- the local authority will take direction from Incident Command and their EOC to coordinate all emergency operations within the municipality, authorize expenditures, make decisions about implementing evacuation procedures, and coordinate with other levels of government and emergency services.
 The local authority are ultimate decision makers in the handling of the emergency. - responsible for requesting assistance from other municipalities or provincial/territorial authorities when necessary. - plays a crucial role in communicating with the public during an emergency, ensuring - timely and accurate information about the situation and necessary actions.
 All information for public communications will be provided through the Incident Command or the EOC. - logs all actions and decisions throughout the event.